turbinesFoam/turbinesFoam/README.md

 turbinesFoam
 ============

-Right now, this library is just a dream!
-Don't expect anything to work and please consider helping with the project.
+Right now, this library is just a dream.
+Don't expect anything to work and please consider helping with the project as I am a total beginner with C++!

 Someday, this will hopefully be a library for parameterizing wind and marine hydrokinetic turbines in OpenFOAM.
 So far, some components for solvers